entry smap 234: bank mynas

 Common Myna Acridotheres tristis

-the common myna's natural home is in Asia, these shots are from Rajasthan; India where it is truly common. they tend to roost together in huge numbers and they is one of the best adapted species for living in urban areas. at the same time they are aggressively territorial. it has spread many places around the world where it often considered highly invasive and a threat to native species, driving them away and taking over their habitats . that is sad but here the cities in Rajasthan would not be the same without them. in addition to scavenging they feed on insects and fruits.
+the bank myna's natural home is in Asia, these shots are from Rajasthan; India where it is truly common. they tend to roost together in huge numbers and they are one of the best adapted species for living in urban areas. at the same time they are aggressively territorial. here the cities in Rajasthan would not be the same without them. in addition to scavenging they feed on insects and fruits.

 .